-At year-end 2020, Athora Belgium has yearly renewal term reinsurance treaties with external reinsurers to reduce underwriting volatility related to mortality and disability risk.
-In addition, in 2020 Athora Belgium has signed an intra-group quota share reinsurance treaty with Athora Ireland to reduce the lapse, longevity and market risk associated with the Group life business.
+At year-end 2021, Athora Belgium has yearly renewal term reinsurance treaties with external reinsurers to reduce underwriting volatility related to mortality and disability risk.
+In addition, since 2020, Athora Belgium has signed an intra-group quota share reinsurance treaty with Athora Ireland to reduce the lapse, longevity and market risk associated with a part of the Group life business portfolio.